-The kidneys and lungs maintain the proper balance of chemicals, called acids and bases, in the body.
-Decreased carbon dioxide (an acid) or increased bicarbonate (a base) levels make the body too alkaline, a condition called alkalosis.
+The kidneys and lungs maintain the proper balance (proper pH level) of chemicals called acids and bases in the body.
+Decreased carbon dioxide (an acid) level or increased bicarbonate (a base) level makes the body too alkaline, a condition called alkalosis.
 There are different types of alkalosis.
 These are described below.

-Respiratory alkalosis is caused by low carbon dioxide levels in the blood.
+Respiratory alkalosis is caused by a low carbon dioxide level in the blood.
 This can be due to:

 - Being at a high altitude